 This isn’t the first time Council has sought to revitalise central Coburg, but we’ve learned a lot from past attempts.
 The Coburg health and community services precinct is progressing, and Council has committed to developing a new library and piazza in the heart of central Coburg to act as a catalyst for change.

-The concept for Coburg builds on these foundations, incorporating what we heard through The Coburg Conversation community engagement in 2023 to reflect community aspirations.
+The concept for Coburg builds on these foundations, incorporating what we heard through two rounds of community engagement in 2023 and 2025 to reflect community aspirations.
 It aims to find the right balance between community expectations, Council priorities and market realities, creating a clear and achievable plan with strong community support and real momentum behind it.

 Most proposed buildings are between seven and 12 storeys, with some three-storey townhouses near City Oval and one taller 18-storey building close to Coburg Station.